 By Karyn Greenstreet

-Posted in:Being in a Mastermind Group
+Posted in:Being a Member of a Group

 Masterminding is all about being there for each other.
 It’s about showing up and participating deeply for every single meeting.
 Because of the nature of a mastermind group, a commitment is required.
 Your mastermind group members rely upon your participation, and you want to know that they are going to be around for you, too.

 Often, new mastermind group memberships requires a commitment for a specific period of time, sometimes three months or more.
 Why?
 Because the best groups — the most effective and bonded and helpful groups, the groups that help each individual to move rapidly toward their dreams — are ones that stick together for at least three months.

 Mastermind groups look for highly-motivated people who are both willing to ask for help and support, and are willing to give help and support to other people.
 Groups are looking for people who are ready to commit several hours per month to their own personal and business growth.